jwmccarthy/jwmccarthy.github.io/_posts/2024-07-24-intro-to-gumbo.md

 ### Data

 None of the frameworks I investigated prior to building my own handled the collection and processing of training data in a way that I liked.
-Data collection often included on-the-fly value estimation, action log probability storage, etc. Data storage solutions also varied widely between frameworks.
+A common solution was lightweight dataclasses, which are simple but lack functionality.
+Others were closer to what I wanted.
 [TorchRL](https://pytorch.org/rl/stable/index.html), for instance, uses what they call a TensorDict, which is a Python dictionary that allows for certain tensor operations.
-Others use data classes for simplicity and dot attribute access.

 My solution was to create a custom class that acted as a hybrid between these two methods.
-This [``TensorDataset``](https://github.com/jwmccarthy/Gumbo/blob/main/gumbo/data/datasets.py) allows for dot attribute access and setting, tensor operations & indexing, dataset unions, and device allocation.
+This [``TensorDataset``](https://github.com/jwmccarthy/Gumbo/blob/main/gumbo/data/datasets.py) allows for dot attribute access & setting, tensor operations & indexing, dataset unions, and device allocation.
 The accompanying ``Subset`` serves as a way to partition the broader data into slices that can represent individual episodes while still referencing a common underlying memory.
 It also stores auxiliary information, such as the final observation following episode truncation, which is important for bootstrapping.

+The [``EpisodicBuffer``](https://github.com/jwmccarthy/Gumbo/blob/main/gumbo/data/buffers.py) class serves as the wrapper for managing ``TensorDataset`` instances as it pertains to experience collection.
+When an episode terminates, a ``Subset`` instance is created that can be used to reference data associated with said episode.
+Operations (such as advantage estimation) can then be performed in an episode-wise fashion.

 ---